TMomster/Fuck/Readme.md

 When you're activating a upath file with web URL, the program will call the browser to search the website.

+It means you need to set the browser path at first.

 ---

 TMomster, 2025.05.21